Wendy’s April Prayer Thoughts

 Our Diocesan Prayer.

-Heavenly Father, we embrace Your call for us to make disciples, to be witnesses and to grow leaders.
-Give us the eyes to see Your vision, ears to hear the prompting of Your Spirit and courage to follow in the footsteps of your Son, our Lord and Saviour Jesus Christ.
-AMEN
+Heavenly Father, we embrace Your call for us to make disciples, to be witnesses, to grow leaders and inspire children and young people.
+Give us eyes to see Your vision, ears to hear the prompting of Your Spirit and courage to follow in the footsteps of your Son, our Lord and Saviour Jesus Christ.
+Amen.